genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/15_customise-look-and-feel.md

 ```

 ## Layout
-By default, all elements on screen will use `display: block` but we can easily customise it using our custom component that supports responsive web design.
+By default, all elements on screen will use `display: block`, but we can easily customise it using our custom component that supports responsive web design.

 ```html
 <foundation-flex-layout class="flex-row flex-sm-column spacing-2x">